AristurtleDev/docs.monogame.github.io/articles/getting_started/index.md

 description: Get started creating games with MonoGame.
 ---

-# Getting Started
+This article is to walk you through the basics of MonoGame, from setting up your development environment, creating a new project, and understanding the code, to creating your first game.

-This section walks you through the basics of MonoGame, and helps you to create your first game.
+## 1. Setting Up Your Development Environment

-First, select the operating system and toolset you will be working with to create your first MonoGame project, then continue reading to understand the basic layout of a MonoGame project.
+The first step is to setup your development environment.
+Games can be developed with MonoGame on Windows, macOS, or Linux using different IDEs and code editors such as Visual Studio or Visual Studio Code.

-By the end of this tutorial set, you will have a working project to build for your target platform and will be ready to tackle your next steps.
+Visual Studio is the recommended IDE for development; however Visual Studio is Windows only.
 ## 1. Setting up your development environment

 - [Windows](1_setting_up_your_development_environment_windows.md)